 What is Zwift?

-Zwift is an indoor training app that links your turbo trainer or indoor training bike to your computer, smartphone or tablet.
+Zwift is an indoor training app that links your turbo trainer or indoor exercise bike to your computer, smartphone or tablet.
 Pedaling your bike powers a customisable avatar around one of the app’s five virtual worlds, each with its own network of roads.

 Like riding outside, you can simply pedal at your own pace while there’s also the option to join group rides or complete structured training sessions.
 The harder you ride, the faster you go, with the app using an algorithm to convert your power output and weight into speed.
 There are also a number of Zwift training plans and Zwift workouts that you can use to help you meet your fitness goals.